New orders delivered in 2-6 days

 Most spring-flowering bulbs require no special attention after bloom.
 If you find the spent flowers unsightly, you can remove them.
 In the case of tulips, especially perennial tulips, removing the flowers as soon as they fade may also help to encourage the bulbs to...

+If you want to know how to plant amaryllis bulbs in pots, you’ve come to the right place.
 Planting an amaryllis bulb in a pot is easy.
 All you need is a bulb, potting mix, and a container with a drainage hole in the bottom.
-To protect furniture and windowsills from scratches and water stains, you will also need a saucer, and perhaps a coaster, too. ...
+To protect furniture and windowsills...

 Recommendations for the South